-Comments Received in Objection: Administration Comment: The health benefits of gym attendance are not disputed, but the health impact of the constant noise and vibration issues from this business should also be acknowledged as they are detrimental to Gym rules are administered and any breaches of those rules are investigated and the Noise Management Plan updated. the health and wellbeing of the surrounding occupants and/or land owners; The fact that there have been consistent noise complaints from all adjoining occupiers - including across the road on Eden Street - over many years, indicates that despite being located adjacent to one of the busiest roads in the locality, the business has been The Applicant proposes to provide the Noise Management Plan to all coaches surrounding property owners as well as the City.
-The Noise Management Plan provides a commitment for the applicant to comply with what has been written within the Plan and would be a daily tool which to be used to manage the Gym.
-Point 5 on Page 8 of the applicant's noise submission is refuted.
+Comments Received in Objection:

+- The health benefits of gym attendance are not disputed, but the health impact of the constant noise and vibration issues from this business should also be acknowledged as they are detrimental to the health and wellbeing of the surrounding occupants and/or land owners; - The fact that there have been consistent noise complaints from all adjoining occupiers - including across the road on Eden Street - over many years, indicates that despite being located adjacent to one of the busiest roads in the locality, the business has been incapable of operating without causing significant stress and concern to its neighbours; - Point 5 on Page 8 of the applicant's noise submission is refuted.
 It is entirely theoretical.
 It ignores the reality that the conduct of the patrons of this business is encouraged by the owner and their coaches and they have not been prepared to appropriately invest in noise and vibration mitigation measures to deal with it.
-This is not about "some Administration recommends a condition of development approval requiring an amended Noise Management Plan to be submitted to the satisfaction of the City outlining measures that will be implemented to address any breaches to the Plan's requirements and the compliance measures that will be undertaken where breaches of these requirements are identified.
-This requirement would assist to minimise the impact of noise on surrounding residents and tenancies. level of noise in a commercial locality" - this is about the frequent throwing of heavy weights from above head height onto an inadequate flooring system that is causing vibration and noise to be heard and felt by occupants two properties away; The Gyms roller door opens out to Eden Street is open all day during summer or when it is hot & at other times due to more than 15 people in the gym.
-The yelling of trainers above extremely loud music along with the dropping of weights can be heard from residential properties across the laneway; In response to concerns received relating to lack of technical input on the noise management measures, Administration has recommended a condition of approval requiring a technical review to be undertaken by an acoustic consultant that demonstrates that the noise management strategies set out in the Noise Management Plan are effective at mitigating the impact of noise and achieves compliance with the assigned levels of the Environmental Protection (Noise) Regulations 1997.
-This would provide assurance to both the City and neighbouring properties that the measures implemented by the Noise Management Plan would be effective in mitigation the impact of noise.
-Construction work noise is not allowed to start before 7am -5pm & 8am on Saturdays.
-Why should a gym be any different; and The instructors train patrols up and down the rear laneway, creating noise and safety issues for other road users.
-Nevertheless, the use would still be required to comply with the Environmental Protection (Noise) Regulations 1997 at all times, irrespective of any conditions imposed on the development application.
-This safeguards the requirement to comply with the assigned levels at all times.
-Administration does not consider the use of the gym to be comparable to construction work noise.
-Construction sites can generate significantly more noise given they are open air and involve the use of power tools.
-Running on the laneway is considered acceptable by the City if noise levels are kept down.
-This is would be similar to the public using pathways for running and cycling.
-There is no evidence to suggest that vacant tenancies within the area are as a result of the gym use.
-Loss of income is also not a relevant planning consideration.
-Furthermore, the City does not have any planning policies that
+This is not about "some level of noise in a commercial locality" this is about the frequent throwing of heavy weights from above head height onto an inadequate flooring system that is causing vibration and noise to be heard and felt by occupants two properties away; - The Gyms roller door opens out to Eden Street is open all day during summer or when it is hot & at other times due to more than 15 people in the gym.
+The yelling of trainers above extremely loud music along with the dropping of weights can be heard from residential properties across the laneway; - Construction work noise is not allowed to start before 7am -5pm & 8am on Saturdays.
+Why should a gym be any different; - The instructors train patrols up and down the rear laneway, creating noise and safety issues for other road users; and - The premises is not large enough to take the proposed additional 5 patrons and 5 trainers.